cobianzo/portfolio-backtrack-wp-theme/README.md

 composer format .
 ```

-# ABOUT THE STARTING BOILERPLATE
+# SOME NOTES THE STARTING BOILERPLATE tailwind-wp-theme

 Based on
 https://github.com/cobianzo/tailwind-wp-theme

-A fork of twentytwentyfive, with tailwind and linting, precommit check.
+Which is A fork of twentytwentyfive, with tailwind and linting, precommit check.
 I admit that `tailwind-wp-theme` had still some bugs which have been fixed on the developemnt of this theme. (commit 'Lookup ticker working ok - some more lint setup'), which can be a better starting point
 for future projects.